 - File a custody or guardianship petition under FCA Article 6 to formalize your authority.

-1-877-454-6463, the NYS Kinship Navigator (KAN).
-Mon-Fri 10am-4pm.
+1-877-454-6463, the NYS Kinship Navigator (KAN). available weekdays (call for current hours).
 Single statewide intake for all 62 NY counties.
-Operated by Catholic Family Center under a NYSOFA + OCFS contract.
+Operated by Catholic Charities Family and Community Services under a NYSOFA + OCFS contract.
 KAN routes you to your county DSS, your local AAA, the right legal aid program, and the right benefit, all in one call.
 Free, confidential, interpretation available.
 Save this number now.

 Learn More